Chemical graph generator: Structure assembly

 The efficiency and exhaustivity of generators are also related to the data structures.
 Unlike previous methods, AEGIS was a list-processing generator.
 Compared to adjacency matrices, list data requires less memory.
 As no spectral data was interpreted in this system, the user needed to provide substructures as inputs.
 Structure generators can also vary based on the type of data used, such as HMBC, HSQC and other NMR data.
 LUCY is an open-source structure elucidation method based on the HMBC data of unknown molecules, and involves an exhaustive 2-step structure generation process where first all combinations of interpretations of HMBC signals are implemented in a connectivity matrix, which is then completed by a deterministic generator filling in missing bond information.
 This platform could generate structures with any arbitrary size of molecules; however, molecular formulas with more than 30 heavy atoms are too time consuming for practical applications.
 This limitation highlighted the need for a new CASE system.
 SENECA was developed to eliminate the shortcomings of LUCY.
 To overcome the limitations of the exhaustive approach, SENECA was developed as a stochastic method to find optimal solutions.
 The systems comprise two stochastic methods: simulated annealing and genetic algorithms.
 First, a random structure is generated; then, its energy is calculated to evaluate the structure and its spectral properties.
 By transforming this structure into another structure, the process continues until the optimum energy is reached.
 In the generation, this transformation relies on equations based on Jean-Loup Faulon's rules.
 LSD (Logic for Structure Determination) is an important contribution from French scientists.
 The tool uses spectral data information such as HMBC and COSY data to generate all possible structures.
 LSD is an open source structure generator released under the General Public License (GPL).
 A well-known commercial CASE system, StrucEluc, also features a NMR based generator.
 This tool is from ACD Labs and, notably, one of the developers of MASS, Mikhail Elyashberg.
 COCON is another NMR based structure generator, relying on theoretical data sets for structure generation.
 Except J-HMBC and J-COSY, all NMR types can be used as inputs.

-In 1994, Hu and Xu reported an integer partitioning-based structure generator.
+In 1994, Hu and Xu reported an integer partition-based structure generator.
 The decomposition of the molecular formula into fragments, components and segments was performed as an application of integer partitioning.
 These fragments were then used as building blocks in the structure generator.
 This structure generator was part of a CASE system, ESESOC.